 How do you intend to make monthly payments?
 This covers your business's cash flow, payment history and current market share.

 How much money do you already have invested in the business?
-Your company's debt-to-equity ratio will be a determining factor in whether or not your business has enough equity to accumulate more debt.
+Your company's debt-to-equity ratio will be a determining factor in whether or not your business has enough equity to shoulder more debt.

 What additional monetary or capital-based guarantees can you put forward?
 Although many lenders require collateral for obtaining business financing, obtaining leasing equipment or a commercial line of credit often does not involve this factor.